janelia-flyem/buildem/README.md

 * Each application build process should be easily specified and automated.
 * Required components should be easily shared on network drives among networked computers that can share software, i.e., the computers have compatible operating systems, because intranets have excellent bandwidth.
 * Required components can be automatically built from source, and CMake is a sufficiently flexible and cross-platform tool on which to base our system.
-* Builds of all components should be OS and compiler-specific to minimize conflicts in compiler versions, and we are not sure that pre-compiled components (e.g., RPMs) are available for all target machines/compilers.
+* Builds of all components should be specific to OS, compiler, and compiler version to minimize conflicts in [ABI](http://en.wikipedia.org/wiki/Application_binary_interface), and we are not sure that pre-compiled components (e.g., RPMs) are available for all target machines/compilers.
 * Third-party pre-built packages, like Enthought Python Distribution, are not viable due to licensing costs for cluster operation as well as inability to easily adapt to new dependencies.

 The FlyEM build system requires only a few installed components to be available, preferably in this order:

 * C/C++ and fortran compilers
-* libcurl, https support (note that these components are usually present in standard OS builds but may need to be install explicitly)
+* libcurl and https support (note that these components are usually present in standard OS builds but may need to be install explicitly)
 * git
 * CMake 2.8+